mplewis/coaxist/docs/profiles.md

 - Drop items that are not in the highest quality tier.
   - i.e. if we have 1080p and 720p items, we will only consider the 1080p items.
 - Pick the highest-scoring item based on the `sort` criteria.
-  - `largestFileSize`: Pick the item with the largest file size.
-  - `mostSeeders`: Pick the item with the most seeders.